Cocaine Abuse Statistics

 According to the National Institute on Drug Abuse (NIDA), there are about 750,000 babies born from cocaine-exposed pregnancies each year.
 Most older children who are treated for cocaine use or exposure are accidentally exposed, or they obtain the drug by living with adults who have drug problems.

 Such exposure can cause consequences.
-A 2021 study published in the Journal of Pediatrics found that emergency room admissions for suspected stimulant overdoses, including cocaine, increased 3.3% for newborns through 10-year-olds between 2016 and 2019.
+A 2021 study published in the Journal of Pediatrics found that emergency room admissions for suspected stimulant overdoses, including cocaine, increased 3.3% for newborns through 102024olds between 2016 and 2019.

 Unintentional exposure to cocaine is relatively rare, but for children it can be serious.
 Children exposed to cocaine may be at risk for life-threatening symptoms such as seizures and irregular heart rates.